The Safest and Most Dangerous Places in Powder River County, MT: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Powder River County is $538 per year, which is $74 more than the national average and $43 more than Montana's state average.
-Below we compare counties similar to Powder River County:
+The overall cost of crime per resident in Powder River County is $538 per year, which is $74 more than the national average and $43 more than Montana's state average.
+The comparison below uses counties similar to Powder River County:

 • In Missoula County, MT, crime costs $588 per person, which is $50 more than in Powder River County.